build-trust/ockam-documentation/guides/examples/end-to-end-encrypted-kafka.md

 ockam node create consumer --identity consumer
 ```

 Once that completes we can now expose our Kafka bootstrap server.
-This is like the remote Kafka bootsrtap server and brokers have become virtually adjacent on `localhost:4000` by default:
+This is like the remote Kafka bootstrap server and brokers have become virtually adjacent on `localhost:4000` by default:

 ```bash
 ockam kafka-consumer create --at consumer
 ```

-**note**: if port `4000` is already taken on your machine you can specify another port
+{% hint style="info" %}

+If your machine already has port `4000` taken, you can specify a different one using the `--bootstrap-server` flag.
+Let's illustrate this with an example of using port `3000` instead:

 ```bash
 ockam kafka-consumer create --at consumer \
   --bootstrap-server 127.0.0.1:3000
 ```

+{% endhint %}

 Copy the `kafka.config` file across, and use it to create a new topic that we'll use for sending messages between the producer and consumer in this demo (in this case we've called the topic `demo-topic`)